hive-o/libraries/README.md

-# Hive Zero Toolkit
+# Hive Zero Libraries
 ---

-The Hive Zero ToolKit provides a set of packages to make working with NestJS & Next.js framework easier.
+The Hive Zero Libraries provides a set of packages to make working with NestJS & Next.js framework easier.

 ## Packages
 ---